RiyaBulia12/Technical-questions/javascript.md

 39. ### What is the difference between function scope and block scope in JavaScript?
 <details><summary><b>Show Answer</b></summary>
+In JavaScript, scope defines the area where a variable or function is accessible.
+There are two types of scopes in JavaScript: function scope and block scope.

+Function scope refers to the accessibility of variables declared inside a function.
+Variables declared inside a function are only accessible within that function and cannot be accessed outside of it.
+This means that they have a local scope and are not available in the global scope.

+Block scope, on the other hand, refers to the accessibility of variables declared inside a block of code.
+A block of code is any set of statements enclosed in curly braces {}.
+Variables declared inside a block of code, such as a loop or an if statement, are only accessible within that block and cannot be accessed outside of it.
+This means that they also have a local scope and are not available in the global scope.

+To summarize, variables declared with var have function scope and variables declared with let and const have block scope.
+It is recommended to use let and const instead of var to avoid potential issues with variable hoisting and unintended global variables.
 </details>

 40. ### What will this do and why? var foo = 10 + '20';
 <details><summary><b>Show Answer</b></summary>
+In JavaScript, the + operator can be used for both addition and string concatenation, depending on the types of its operands.

+In the expression var foo = 10 + '20';, the + operator is used with a number (10) and a string ('20').
+Since one of the operands is a string, JavaScript will perform string concatenation and produce a string result.

+The result of 10 + '20' is the string '1020'.
+Therefore, the variable foo will be assigned the value '1020'.
 </details>